 An infographic is one of the most visual assets you can produce.
 They easily catch your audience’s attention and are a key asset for brand awareness.
 Though they take a lot of time and energy to produce, the end result can lead to your content going viral when shared across social media platforms.

 Infographics provide a high-level overview of a topic, which can provide your target audience with a better understanding of the content being presented.
+They’re also very data-forward.
 While they’re mainly used for awareness at the top of the funnel, infographics have the ability to show that you’re an expert in your field.
-And they don’t just have to be static – more infographics are moving toward being interactive with moving animations, adding another visual element to capture your audience’s attention.
+And they don’t just have to be static – more infographics are moving toward animation, adding another visual element to capture your audience’s attention.

 Check out these infographic examples:

 Webinars are great for educating your target audience on a particular topic in much more depth.
 Oftentimes, it will be an expert in that field delivering the webinar to an audience of like-minded individuals.
 Webinars make for great marketing content because they can be delivered live or on-demand.
-On-demand webinars are convenient for many marketers because they can be re-promoted months or years after they’ve aired, as long as most of the information hasn’t changed.
+On-demand webinars are convenient for many marketers because they can be re-promoted months or years after they’ve aired, as long as most of the information hasn’t changed, and live webinars can offer a Q&A session for viewers.

-While they can be promoted on their own, webinars can also be promoted with an accompanying asset such as a white paper, ebook, or blog post, so readers can have a tangible takeaway after they watch the content.
+While they can be promoted on their own, webinars can also be promoted with an accompanying asset such as a white paper, ebook, or blog post, so readers get a tangible takeaway along with the content of the talk.
 The biggest advantage to using a webinar for content marketing is that they are one of the most cost-effective assets you can create.
-A simple recording device and some editing software can go a long way.
+A simple recording device and some editing software will go a long way.

 Check out these webinar examples: